Pholourie Recipe

 Pholourie Recipe: Bite-Size Glory And Taste of the Caribbean

-Touted recently by the gourmet gurus at Saveur, who incidentally got wind of ’em from TriniGourmet.com, pholourie is a staple appetizer or snack food in Trinidad & Tobago where it’s enjoyed at all hours of the day.
-Pholourie goes well with just about all Caribbean food and is very affordable.
-At Joy’s Roti Delight, one of the best Trini eateries here in Fort Lauderdale, you can get six pholourie for just $1!
+Touted recently by the gourmet gurus at Saveur, who incidentally got wind of ’em from TriniGourmet.com, pholourie is a staple appetizer or snack food in Trinidad.
+It’s enjoyed at all hours of the day in the land of my parents’ birth, and with good reason.

 You won’t want to forget the chutney sauce that comes with it, either.
 Pholourie’s are good on their own, but pure heaven with Joy’s sauce.